Theologia Viatorum

-Theologia Viatorum (theology of the pilgrims): The Journal of the London Lyceum is a peer-reviewed journal for analytic, Baptist, and/or confessional theology that is published on an (at least) annual basis by the London Lyceum.
-The journal seeks to promote serious thinking for a serious church by retrieving the wisdom from analytic philosophy, the Baptist tradition, and classical Protestantism as confessed in the confessional documents of the Reformed tradition.
-The journal seeks to promote the Reformed catholic tradition by confessing what is held in common by the Second London Confession of Faith, the Orthodox Creed (1679), the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies.
-While we are a Reformed journal we accept submissions that hold alternative viewpoints and faith commitments.
+The Hanover Review (formerly Theologia Viatorum): The Journal of the London Lyceum is a peer-reviewed journal for analytic, Baptist, and/or confessional theology that is published on an (at least) annual basis by the London Lyceum.
+The journal seeks to promote serious thinking for a serious church by retrieving the wisdom from analytic philosophy, the Baptist tradition, and classical Protestantism as articulated in the confessional documents of the Reformed tradition.
+The journal seeks to promote the Reformed catholic tradition by confessing what is held in common by the Second London Confession of Faith, the Orthodox Creed, the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies.
+The journal publishes content that is consistent with the Nicene and Apostles’ Creed and the orthodox Protestant confessional tradition.

-Accepted articles include the following: articles dealing with analytic theology, Baptist theology, confessional theology, or any theological or philosophical article advancing serious Christian thinking.
+Accepted articles include the following: articles dealing with analytic or systematic theology, Baptist theology, confessional or historical theology, or any theological or philosophical article advancing serious Christian thinking.

 SUBMISSIONS